Ádám Fischer: Biography

-Fischer joined with András Schiff, Miklós Jancsó and others in an open letter condemning the Hungarian government's record on these issues.
+Fischer joined with András Schiff, Miklós Jancsó, and others in an open letter condemning the Hungarian government's record on these issues.

+In 2015, Fischer became principal conductor of the Düsseldorf Symphony Orchestra (Düsseldorfer Symphoniker).
+In September 2024, the orchestra announced the extension of Fischer's contract as principal conductor through 31 July 2030.

 Fischer has recorded commercially for Nimbus, CBS, EMI, Hungaroton, Delta, Dacapo and Naxos.
 In 1982, he won the Grand Prix du Disque.
 In 2018, he was the laureate of the Wolf Prize in Arts.